Air Departure Tax

 Scottish Government policy on ADT

-The Scottish Government is committed to reducing the overall burden of ADT by 50% by the end of the current session of the Scottish Parliament, and abolishing the tax when resources allow.
+The Scottish Government has set a clear aim to reduce the overall burden of ADT by 50% and abolish the tax when resources allow.
 The Government believes that these plans will boost Scotland‘s air connectivity and economic competitiveness, encouraging the establishment of new routes which would enhance business connectivity and inbound tourism and help generate sustainable growth.
 Internationalisation is one of the four priorities for sustainable growth which underpins Scotland’s Economic Strategy.

 The Scottish Government carried out a first phase of two separate public consultations on a Scottish APD replacement tax between 14 March and 3 June 2016: